vinit4u16/apijam/README.md

 ![image alt text](./images/image_27.png)
 8. Click on the API Doc link.
 ![image alt text](./images/image_28.png)
 9. Click **Try it out** and invoke the Payment API by providing a valid API key.
-(Hint - Use the API key from **Mobile Payments App** you created in the previous lab).
+(Hint - Use the API key from **Mobile Employees App** you created in the previous lab).

 ![image alt text](./images/image_29.png)